expo/expo/docs/pages/push-notifications/sending-notifications-custom.md

 Your FCM server key can be found by making sure you've followed [this documentation](../using-fcm/), and under `Uploading Server Credentials`, instead of uploading your FCM key to Expo, you would use that key directly in your server (as the `FCM-SERVER-KEY` in the example above).

-## APNS Server
+## APNs Server

 > This documentation is based off of [Apple's documentation](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html#//apple_ref/doc/uid/TP40008194-CH8-SW1), and we're just going to cover the basics here to get you started.

-Communicating with APNS is a little more complicated than with FCM.
+Communicating with APNs is a little more complicated than with FCM.
 There are some libraries that wrap all of this functionality into one or two function calls (like [`node-apn`](https://github.com/node-apn/node-apn)), but in this example we're going to use the minimum required libraries to give you a good understanding of what's happening.

 ### Authorization

-The first thing you need before sending requests to APNS is permission to send notifications to your app, which is going to be granted via a JSON web token.
+The first thing you need before sending requests to APNs is permission to send notifications to your app, which is going to be granted via a JSON web token.
 This web token is generated using these iOS developer credentials:

 - APN key (`.p8` file) associated with your app
 - Key ID of the above `.p8` file